1557 influenza pandemic: Kingdoms of England and Scotland

 Influenza returned in 1558.
 Contemporary historian John Stow wrote that during "winter the quarterne agues continued in like manner" to 1557's epidemic.
-On 6 September 1558 the Governor of the Isle of Wight, Lord St. John, wrote in a despatch to Queen Mary about a highly-contagious illness afflicting more than half the people of Southampton, the Isle of Wight, and Portsmouth (places where Lord St. John had stationed troops).
+On 6 September 1558 the Governor of the Isle of Wight, Lord St. John, wrote in a despatch to Mary I of England about a highly-contagious illness afflicting more than half the people of Southampton, the Isle of Wight, and Portsmouth (places where Lord St. John had stationed troops).
 A second despatch from 11 P.M. of 6 October indicated "from the mayor of Dover that there is no plague there, but the people that daily die are those that come out of the ships, and such poor people as come out of Calais, of the new sickness."
 One of the commissioners for the surrender of Calais found Sir William Pickering, former knight-marshal to King Henry VIII, "very sore of this new burning ague.
 He has had four sore fits, and is brought very low, and in danger of his life if they continue as they have done."
 Influenza began to move north through England, felling numerous farmers and leaving large quantities of grain unharvested before it reached London around mid-late October.
 Queen Mary and Archbishop of Canterbury Reginald Pole, who had both been in poor health before flu broke out in London, likely died of influenza within 12 hours of each other on 17 November 1558.
 Two of Mary's physicians died as well.
 Ultimately around 8000 other Londoners likely died of influenza during the epidemic, including many elders and parish priests.

 New waves of "agues" and fevers were recorded in England into 1559.
 These repeated outbreaks proved unusually deadly for populations already suffering from extensive rains and poor harvests.
 From 1557 to 1559 the nation's population contracted by 2%.
 The sheer numbers of people dying from epidemics and famine in England caused economic inflation to flatten out.